ScoutmasterBucky/ScoutmasterBucky/site/merit-badges/shotgun-shooting/workbook/index.md

 {{#wb-req item="2k" requirement="Shooting score required—Hit at least 12 (48 percent) out of 25 targets in two 25-target groups.
 The two groups need not be shot in consecutive order.
 A minimum of 50 shots must be fired."}}
 {{#wb-req-text lines=8}}{{/wb-req-text}}
 {{/wb-req}}

+Shooting skill rules:

+* Targets may be thrown by a hand trap, manual mechanical, or on any trap or skeet field.
+Note: If using a hand trap or manual mechanical trap, the trap operator should be at least five feet to the right and three feet to the rear of the shooter.
+If throwing left-handed with a hand trap this should be reversed.

+* All targets should be thrown at a reasonable speed and in the same direction.

+* Targets should be generally thrown so as to climb in the air after leaving the trap.

+* Scores may be fired at any time, either in formal competition or in practice.

+* Any gauge shotgun not exceeding 12 gauge may be used.

+* Standard clay targets customarily used for trap and skeet are to be used.

+* Any ammunition, either factory or hand loaded, may be used.

+* Shooters must shoot in rounds of 25.
+Rounds need not be shot continuously or on the same day (the term "round" refers to a single series of 25 shots).

+**Muzzle-Loading Shotgun Shooting Option B**

 {{#wb-req item="2a" requirement="Discuss a brief history of the development of the muzzle-loading shotgun."}}
 {{#wb-req-text lines=8}}{{/wb-req-text}}